stevewoolcock/WrenSharp/README.md

 <!-- omit in toc -->
 #### **The Solution**
-To support the `WrenForeign` API with IL2CPP, a small modification has been made to the Wren library included with the WrenSharp.Unity.
+To support the `WrenForeign` API with IL2CPP, a small modification has been made to the Wren library included with WrenSharp.Unity.
 This modification wraps the `WrenForeignFn` function pointer assigned to foreign methods in a new struct: `WrenForeignMethodData`, in which an additional `uint16_t` field lives alongside the function pointer.
 These 16 bits are known as a "symbol".

 The symbol is generated by the WrenSharp.Unity `WrenForeign` implementation and is passed to Wren when it binds foreign methods to classes, along with a function pointer to a single, pre-allocated static C# delegate.
 Whenever Wren calls that foreign method, it invokes the static C# method and passes along an extra argument: the symbol it was supplied with when binding.